CT SB 837 (Public Act 21-191, 2021) — View source legislation

 Exemptions

-Connecticut's PFAS ban primarily targets manufacturer and distributor in the supply chain.
-While food service operators are not directly liable, you should request PFAS-free documentation from your packaging suppliers to avoid supply chain disruptions.
+Connecticut's PFAS ban primarily covers manufacturer and distributor in the supply chain.
+Food service operators are not directly covered under this statute.
+Many businesses choose to request PFAS-free documentation from packaging suppliers.

 Connecticut covers all food packaging, not just plant fiber.
 Review every item: plastic containers, foam, wax-coated paper, film wraps, and fiber-based products.
 All must be free of intentionally added PFAS.